TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 **CHOICE OF LAW AND JURISDICTION:** Except where prohibited, all issues and questions concerning the construction, validity, interpretation, and enforceability of these Official Rules, or the rights and obligations of entrants or winner, shall be governed by, and construed in accordance with, the laws of the Commonwealth of Massachusetts, without giving effect to any choice of law or conflict of law rules or provisions, which might otherwise cause the application of the laws of any jurisdiction other than the Commonwealth of Massachusetts.
 Any action seeking legal or equitable relief arising out of or relating to the Promotion or these Official Rules shall be brought only in the courts of the Commonwealth of Massachusetts.
 Entrants and/or winner (and their parent(s)/legal guardian(s) if entrant/winner is a minor) hereby irrevocably consent to the personal jurisdiction of said courts and waive any claim of forum non-convenience or lack of personal jurisdiction they may have.

 **WINNER'S LIST:** Entrants are responsible for complying with these Official Rules.
-To receive the winner's list for a specific Promotion, send a self-addressed stamped envelope to: Wayfair.com Giveaway Winner List Request, c/o Wayfair LLC, 177 Huntington Ave., Suite 6000, Boston, MA 02115.
+To receive the winner's list for a specific Promotion, send a self-addressed stamped envelope to: Wayfair.com Giveaway Winner List Request, c/o Wayfair LLC, 177 Huntington Avenue, Suite 6000, Boston, MA 02115.
 Please reference the dates of the Promotion Period and Prize with your request.

-**SPONSOR:** Wayfair LLC, 177 Huntington, Ave., Suite 6000, Boston, MA 02115
+**SPONSOR:** Wayfair LLC LLC, 177 Huntington Avenue, Suite 6000, Boston, MA 02115

 Wayfair Gift Card Terms and Conditions

 The following terms and conditions (the "Terms") apply to any Wayfair electronic gift card originally purchased by you or someone on your behalf (the "gift card") through the Wayfair website.
-Gift cards are issued by Wayfair LLC (referred to hereinafter as either "Wayfair", "we", "us" or "our").
+Gift cards are issued by Wayfair LLC (referred to hereinafter as either "AllModern", "DwellStudio", Wayfair", "we", "us" or "our").
 By purchasing a gift card, accepting and retaining a gift card, or using a gift card, you agree to these Terms.

 *   Gift cards are only valid in the United States of America and Canada.
 Void where prohibited.
 *   Gift cards can only be redeemed through one of the Wayfair websites.